Eyemusican/AS2025-02230307-DAM202/Practical_3/readme.md

 This project contains 5 exercises that teach you how Simple RNN (Recurrent Neural Networks) work for weather prediction.
 Each exercise focuses on a different aspect of RNN training and evaluation.

+# Note
+The jupyter notebook might not display properly on GitHub due to large output size.
+Please download the .ipynb file and open it locally in Jupyter to view all the exercise outputs and results.

 ## Overview

 The exercises use synthetic weather data to predict temperature and other weather variables.
 You'll learn about sequence length, model complexity, feature selection, different prediction targets, and error analysis.

 ## Exercise 1: Sequence Length Experiment